Devin Townsend: Heavy as a Really Heavy Thing through Infinity (1994–1998)

 In 1994, Century Media Records offered Townsend a contract to make "some extreme albums".
 He agreed to a five-album deal with the record label, and also provided much of the guitar work on the 1994 album Millennium and the 1995 album Hard Wired by Vancouver industrial band Front Line Assembly.
 Townsend began to record material under the pseudonym Strapping Young Lad.
 He avoided using his real name at this point in career, looking for a fresh start after his high-profile Vai gig.
 "At the beginning, I wanted to avoid at all cost to use my name because I was known as the singer for Steve Vai and it wasn't the best publicity to have," he later explained.
 "I was playing somebody else's music and I was judged in respect to that music."
 Townsend produced and performed nearly all the instruments on the debut studio album, Heavy as a Really Heavy Thing, which was released in April 1995.

-Following the release of the record, Townsend and several other musician friends he knew in Vancouver recorded a rock opera in 1996 entitled Punky Brüster – Cooked on Phonics.
+Following the release of the record, Townsend and several other musician friends, Chris Valagao Mina, guitarist, vocal of Zimmers Hole, he knew in Vancouver recorded a rock opera in 1996 entitled Punky Brüster – Cooked on Phonics.
 Written and recorded in under a month, the album tells the fictional story of a death metal band from Poland that sells out becoming a punk rock band to achieve mainstream success.
 Townsend founded his own independent record label, HevyDevy Records, to release the album.

-Townsend assembled a permanent lineup of Strapping Young Lad to record City, including prolific metal drummer Gene Hoglan, along with Townsend's former bandmates Jed Simon on guitar and Byron Stroud on bass.
+Townsend assembled a permanent lineup of Strapping Young Lad to record City, including prolific metal drummer Gene Hoglan (Dark Angel, Death, Testament), along with Townsend's former bandmates Jed Simon on guitar and Byron Stroud on bass.
 The industrial-influenced album was released in 1997.
 To this day, the album is widely considered Strapping Young Lad's best work, with Metal Maniacs calling it "groundbreaking" and Revolver naming it "one of the greatest metal albums of all time".
 Townsend himself considers it the band's "ultimate" album.
-Later that year, Townsend released his second solo album, Ocean Machine: Biomech.
+Later that year, Townsend released his second solo album, Ocean Machine: Biomech with a guitarist Chris Valagao Mina.
 The album featured a mix of hard rock, ambient, and progressive rock.